PLEASE DOWNLOAD A COPY OF OUR PARENT HANDBOOK FOR THE MOST UPDATED INFORMATION ON CITY CAMP POLICIES & PROCEDURES, LINKED AT THE TOP OF THIS PAGE.

 Youth will participate in a state-licensed program with qualified counselors.
 Aspen City Camp is a State of Colorado licensed program and follows all State Regulations.
 For state rules and regulations, please visit: cdhs.state.co.us

-Children must be locally enrolled in a Roaring Fork School District to be eligible to attend.
+- Afterschool Club: Children must be locally enrolled in an Aspen area school to be eligible to attend.

 Parents must pre-register their children prior to their first day of camp.
 Health forms, waivers, and immunizations records must be completed and submitted in full annually to www.epactnetwork.com for all children before they can attend camp.
 Please email the Camp Supervisor for an email invite to ePACT.